cea-hpc/modules/INSTALL.rst

  instead of over the name of the module they are attached to.
 Each element in TAGLIST is a tag name or abbreviation (elements in TAGLIST are separated by ``:``). (default=)

+ This installation option defines the default value of the :mconfig:`tag_color_name` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html